-$sqlmap \ is \ released \ under \ the \ terms \ of \ the \ General \ Public \ License \ v2 \ . \ sqlmap \ is \ copyrighted \ by \ its \ developers$ sqlmap is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+sqlmap is released under the terms of the General Public License v2 . sqlmap is copyrighted by its developers sqlmap is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
-Whatever you do with this tool is uniquely your responsibility.
-If you are not authorized to punch holes in the network you are attacking be aware that such action might get you in trouble with a lot of law enforcement agencies.